 What Exactly Is a Cataract?

-Cataracts occur in three out of every 10,000 children.
-The occurrence is inconsistent worldwide.
+Roughly three out of every 10,000 kids have one.
+This occurrence is variable worldwide.

-Why Is It That Some Babies Are Born with Cataracts?
+Why Is It That Some Infants Are Born with a Cataract?

-Pediatric cataracts tend to occur as a result of abnormal eye lens development during the mother’s pregnancy.
-They can result from infections, genetic issues, or simply occur suddenly.
-Malformations of the eye lens that occur in combination with medical issues tend to be a direct result of a metabolic or genetic problem.
-These types of cataracts can be present when the baby is born or they may develop later during childhood.
-Generally, pediatric cataracts are isolated and aren’t associated with any other kind of abnormalities.
+Abnormal development of the lens during pregnancy is often the cause of pediatric cataracts.
+Cataracts may occur from infections, genetic problems, or spontaneously.
+Malformations of the lens that occur in combination with medical issues tend to be the result of a metabolic or genetic problem.
+These types of cataracts can exist at birth or develop later during childhood.
+The majority of pediatric cataracts tend to be isolated issues and aren’t associated with any other irregularities.

-Do All Pediatric Cataracts Need to Be Removed?
+Should All Infant and Childhood Cataracts Be Removed?

 What Kinds of Cataracts Occur in Infants and Children?

-How Old Should an Infant or Child Be for a Cataract to Be Removed?
+How Old Should an Infant or Child Be for Cataract Removal?

-Cataracts that are hindering an infant or child’s vision need to be removed as soon as it is safe to do so.
-This is particularly true if the cataract is present at birth.
-If the removal of the cataract is delayed, it can hinder the normal and appropriate development of the vision centers within the brain.
-Small cataracts that don’t seem like they will interfere with vision can be frequently and carefully monitored, but it is important that the cataracts are moved as soon as a vision issue is recognized.
-If the cataract is off center o very small, it may be beneficial for the visual development to opt for patching and/or glasses, allowing for surgical intervention to be delayed or possibly avoided altogether.
+Cataracts that cause interference with vision need to be removed the moment it is safe to do, particularly if it exists at birth.
+Delaying the removal of the cataract can potentially interfere with the standard development of vision centers within the brain.
+Small cataracts that aren’t likely to cause interference can be frequently and carefully monitored, but as soon as there is an indication of a vision-related issue, the cataract needs to be removed.
+If the cataract is off center or small, patching and/or glasses may prove to be beneficial for the development of vision and surgery can often be put off or completely avoided.

 How Does Cataract Removal Work in Infants and Children?